openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-Once the sample application is complete, the label and confidence for the top 10 categories on the display will prompt.
-Present below is a sample output with inference results on CPU:
+Once the sample application has been complete, the label and confidence for the top 10 categories will appear on the display.
+Below is a sample output with inference results on CPU:

 @sphinxdirective